 After two years of messing around doing no work at school I emerged with a grade D A-level in Economics.
 I spent summer dossing around the house until my dad said he'd kick my lazy arse out if I didn't get a job.

-After being turned down by Marks & Spencer, The Financial Times post room and the Diplomatic Service I got myself a job as an office junior with a firm of private investigators.
+After being turned down by Marks & Spencer, The Financial Times post room and the Diplomatic Service I got myself a job as an office junior with a firm of heir hunters called Fraser & Fraser.

 This decade was pretty dull, so if you're reading this to help with your school project this would be a really good point to make some stuff up.
 Here are three suggestions:

-Still working as a private investigator, which wasn't nearly as interesting as it sounds.
+Still working as an heir hunter.
 I took two months off to visit my sister in Australia and found my twelve-year-old nephew moaning that he couldn't find any interesting stuff to read.

 I started wondering if there was a gap in the market for a children's book that my nephew would like.